 The best solution to irregular shells is to supply your flock with a constant supply of calcium so that hens can eat as much as they need.
 They won’t overeat oyster shells but will instinctively know how much their body needs.

 3. Older Hens Can Bleed On Eggs

 An experienced, older hen can bleed on her eggs.
-Usually, this happens when she lays a larger than normal egg and it stretches her out causing bleeding.
+Usually, this happens when she lays a larger than average egg and stretches her out, causing bleeding.